Black Horse Finance PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Black Horse Finance, PPI may have been attached to a customer's policy by Black Horse Finance, in some cases without their knowledge.
-Black Horse Finance may have refused a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Black Horse Finance, PPI may have been added to a customer's policy by Black Horse Finance, in some cases without their knowledge.
+Black Horse Finance may have declined a credit application if PPI was refused by the customer.

 Black Horse Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Black Horse Finance.